billhails/CEKF/docs/NAMESPACES.md

 symbol (after the `as`) to the indirect reference to the namespace's AST (e.g. the index into the array).

-On encountering an `export` statement, the parser just creates an `ASTDefinition` as any other, but the `ASTDefinition` type has been extended to contain a boolean `exported` flag which the parser sets `true` for those exported declarations only.

-The parser allows nested imports (namespaces importing namespaces) but detects and disallows recursive imports.
+The parser allows nested imports (namespaces importing namespaces) but detects and disallows recursive (looping) imports.

 This is potentially not foolproof, i.e. if the namespace was previously imported then recursively imported it might not get detected, may need to maintain a DAG to validate.
 Pretty sure recusive imports would always be detected but need to be sure.

-Other things needing looking at.
-* the parser allows syntactically the `export` of values from any letrec, we should make that an error semantically if the export is not at the top-level of a namespace.
-That can be done during lambda conversion.
-* the parser allows `export` of namespace declarations.
-As a first attempt it might be easier to disallow that too.

 ### Lambda Conversion

-Mostly straightforward, will require a new lambda construct or two, tagging of exported values etc. Typedefs exported by a namespace should be available to pattern matching:
+Mostly straightforward, will require a new lambda construct or two.

 ```
 import "dict.fn" as dict;